mmari0c/ios101-project2-wordle/README.md

 Submitted by: Mario Nolasco

-Wordle is an app that ...
-[TODO]
+Wordle is an app that mimics the popular game of the same name, where players try to guess a hidden word.
+After each guess, the game provides hints indicating whether a letter is not in the word, is in the word but in the wrong position, or is in the correct position.

-Time spent: **X** hours spent in total
+Time spent: 2 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] User can change the number of letters per row (the length of the goal word)
+- [x] User can change the number of letters per row (the length of the goal word)
-- [ ] User can change the numbers of rows on the board (how many guesses allowed)
+- [x] User can change the numbers of rows on the board (how many guesses allowed)
-- [ ] User can select a new themed set to pull the goal word from
+- [x] User can select a new themed set to pull the goal word from
-- [ ] User can select "alien wordle", causing the goal word to change after each guess
+- [x] User can select "alien wordle", causing the goal word to change after each guess

 The following **optional** features are implemented: